 Join the conversation with peers in your local CIO community.

 Who’s Answering the Next Big Question?
-CISO Meredith Harper
+CIO Rob Zelinka of Jack Henry & Associates

-On the podcast, we interview C-level executives and thought leaders about a timely business question.
-Read highlights of our conversation with VP and CISO Meredith Harper of Eli Lilly talking about diversity and the workplace of the future.
+On our podcast, we interview C-level executives and thought leaders about a big, timely business question.
+Here are highlights from our latest conversation with CIO Rob Zelinka of Jack Henry & Associates.